Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Secondly, the Qur'an itself indirectly implies that it's possible for Muhammad (peace be upon him) to be killed without compromising his prophethood (see 3:144).
 So Muslims are concerned with the Islamic criteria and not with some disbelieving Jewish lady's self-made criteria.

-Thirdly, prophets in the past have been killed by Jews according to both the Qur'an (5:70) and New Testament (Matthew 14:8-12; 23:35-37).
+Thirdly, prophets in the past have been killed by Jews according to both the Qur'an (5:70) and the New Testament (Matthew 14:8-12; 23:35-37).
 It amazes me why Wood would then expect us Muslims or his Christian listeners to take these baseless criteria set by the Jewish lady seriously.

 إن كان نبيا فستخبره الشاة ما صنعت